Welcome to STEM Learners!

 A Cross-Campus Collaboration

 The BioCommons is a collaboration initiated by WISCIENCE and Steenbock Library, with initial funding provided by the Howard Hughes Medical Institute.

-Units across campus that serve students in STEM can:
+Units across campus that serve STEM students can bring services and events to a central location with which students are already familiar.
 If you want to connect with STEM students, the BioCommons is for you.
 You just might find something to make your job a little easier.

 The BioCommons is a learning commons on the lower level of Steenbock Library for students interested in STEM.
 It is open during library hours.
 All students are invited to enjoy the space when events are not underway!